-3. In order to be eligible for payments under Article 32, areas, other than mountain areas, shall be considered as facing significant natural constraints if at least 66\60% of the UAA agricultural area meets at least one of the criteria listed in Annex II at the threshold value indicated.
-Respect of this condition shall be ensured at the appropriate level of local administrative units ("LAU 2" level) LAU2 level or at the level of a clearly delineated local unit which covers a single clear contiguous geographical area with a definable economic and administrative identity.
+- 3. In order to be eligible for payments under Article 32, areas, other than mountain areas, shall be considered as facing significant natural constraints if, cumulatively, at least 66_60% of the UAA agricultural area meets: - (a) at least one of the criteria listed in Annex II at the threshold value indicated, or - (b) two of the criteria listed in Annex II at least at 90% of the threshold value indicated.

+Respect of this these conditions shall be ensured at the appropriate level of local administrative-units ("LAU 2" level) LAU2 level or at the level of a clearly delineated local unit which covers a single clear contiguous geographical area with a definable economic and administrative identity.

-When delimiting the areas concerned by this paragraph, Member States shall undertake a fine-tuning exercise, based on objective criteria, with the purpose of excluding areas in which significant natural constraints in accordance with the first subparagraph have been documented but have been overcome by investments or by, economic activity, or if production methods or farming systems offset the income loss or added costs referred to in Article 32(1).
+When delimiting the areas concerned by this paragraph, Member States shall undertake a fine-tuning exercise, based on objective criteria, with the purpose of excluding areas in which significant natural constraints in accordance with the first subparagraph have been documented but have been overcome by investments or by, economic activity, or by evidence of normal land productivity, or if production methods or farming systems offset the income loss or added costs referred to in Article 32(1).